Food as Medicine || Using the Five Flavours of Chinese Medicine

 SWEET – Most sweet foods are considered strengthening and harmonizing, and most fruits are considered more cleansing and cooling.
 Use natural sweet foods for cases of deficiency and weakness.
 As I mentioned above, sweet can be used as the centrepiece of most meals, but remember that too much can cause heaviness and damp/mucus conditions.

-Examples include: complex carbohydrates, root vegetables, beans, legumes, fruits, and whole grains.
+• Examples include: complex carbohydrates, root vegetables, beans, legumes, fruits, and whole grains.

 SOUR – Sour foods are considered contractive, and are generally cooling.
-Use these foods to preserve fluids when there is “leakage” such as sweating, diarrhea, and urinary dripping.
+Use these foods to help preserve fluids when there is “leakage,” such as sweating, diarrhea, or urinary dripping.
 Sour can also aid digestion by helping to break down heavy or greasy foods.
 Remember, however, that too much sour can hurt the Liver, leading to issues with the eyes, vision, and tendons.
 It’s generally contraindicated in cases of external pathogens (such as the common cold) as sour can draw the pathogen deeper into the body.

 BITTER – Bitter foods are generally drying and cooling.
 Use these foods to stimulate digestion and clear damp-heat conditions, such as fever, inflammation, yeast overgrowth, yellow mucus, and high cholesterol.
 Most modern diets require a more bitter flavour, but excessive bitterness can be damaging.
 Use caution with those who are cold and weak.